singlestone/sugar/sugar/sugar/README.md

 ## Installation

-Inside the Sugar monorepo, install it with a dependency like so:
+Inside the Sugar monorepo, install it with a dev dependency like so:

 ```json
 {